benjibrown/O.I.N.T.S.R/README.md

-# O.I.N.T.S.R
-O.I.N.T.S.R - Open-source Intelligence N' Technical Sh*t Remastered - The orginal has pretty much broken itself.
-New one coming.
+# O.I.N.T.S.R - Open-source Intelligence N' Technical Sh*t Remastered

+The original version has broken itself.
+Working on a new one.